seunseitan10/Data-Analysis-of-London-Housing-Datset/README.md

 # Data-Analysis-of-London-Housing-Datset
-This repository shows the exploration of London Housing Dataset obtained from Kaggle.
+This repository shows the exploration of a dataset on London Housing obtained from Kaggle.
 It summarizes the main characteristics of the dataset.